CigerCHENG/cgdata/README.md

 Thanks for your attention.
 There are a few things needed to be clarified before using.

-Aim - To calculate how much carbon dioxide different regions and sectors are responsible for based on what they consume Tool - Pymrio Python library
+Aim - To calculate how much CO2 different regions and sectors are responsible for based on what they consume Tool - Pymrio Python library
 Data - 2023 Carbon emission data from _Carbon Monitor_ (https://carbonmonitor.org/) and IO packages from _EXIOBASE 3.8.2_ (https://zenodo.org/records/14614930)
 Aggregation Rule - Combine detailed economic sectors and geographic regions based on _Carbon Monitor_